-The Campus Tree Care Plan is available electronically on the websites of the Facilities and Campus Services Department and the Office of Sustainability.
+The Campus Tree Care Plan is available electronically on the Facilities and Campus Services Department and Office of Sustainability websites.

-This plan will also be included in the WFU Design Guidelines, so that they will be available to WFU project managers, designers, and construction firms for including in project specifications.
+This plan is also e included in the WFU Design Guidelines so it will be available to WFU project managers, designers, and construction firms for inclusion in project specifications.
+Whenever the WFU Design Guidelines are updated, the most current text from this plan is expected to be included.